Bowuigi/qscripts/README.md

 Gets every program on your **PATH** and opens a menu that runs the selected program

 **QMan**

 Gets every manual with a short description and opens the selected manual

+**QOff**

+Opens a dmenu prompt used to shutdown, restart and poweroff the machine, intended to be used with DWM